Noise (economic): Types of noise

-Environmental or External Noise.
-“This consists of sounds and visual distractions that are present in the environment where the viewing takes place.”
-(Wu & Newell, 2003) An example of this is using a mobile phone whilst watching a television advertisement, as the mobile is within the external environment and could have an impact, as a distraction, on how the receiver decodes the message.
+Environmental or External Noise consists of environmental distractions, typically via sound or vision, present while information is being communicated.
+An example of this is using a mobile phone whilst watching a television advertisement, as the mobile is within the external environment and could have an impact, as a distraction, on how the receiver decodes the message.

 Clutter is another type of noise.
 Russel and Lane (1996) define clutter as “"non-program material carried during or between shows including commercials, public service announcements, and program promotional spots” (as cited in Wu & Newell, 2003).
 Therefore, if the television advertisement had been shown after a public service announcement, the receiver could be distracted, thinking about what was discussed within the announcement, as opposed to being fully focused on the television advertisement.

 Internal Noise is the third type of noise to be considered.
 MacInnis and Jaworski (1989, as cited in Wu & Newell, 2003) and MacInnis, et al. (1991 also cited in Wu & Newell, 2003) imply that the decoding of a message within an advertisement could be affected by the internal noise of the receiver.
 Internal noise being thoughts and concerns.
 The relationship between internal noise and the decoding of messages as a receiver does not yet have evidence through market research.
 (As cited in Wu & Newell, 2003).
 Continuing on from this, it is clear that if the audience of an advertisement was focused on a thought or concern in their mind, they would not decode the message within the advertisement in the same way.